zuozhenggh/learning-library/solutions-library/ebs-extend/introduction/introduction.md

 * Next we will enable Logging Analytics to monitor and manage our technological footprint

 This workshop uses the following components:

-* Trial accounts (one per attendee).

 * Logging Analytics Service from OCI